f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

    NGINX Ingress Controller URL (replace with the nginx-ingress EXTERNAL-IP): ``https://EXTERNAL-IP/``

-4. Https with Active Monitors, Caching, mTLS
+4. HTTPS with Active Monitors, Caching, mTLS

    NGINX Ingress Controller can participate in the mTLS cert exchange with services.